The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 } while taking the demand functions {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt

 } as given, i.e., already computed during the previous step (associated with period $t+1$) if $t<T-1$ or taken to be $0$ if $t=T-1$.
 What complicates this plan is the following salient feature.

-\begin{nit}{Self-aware transport} Since the transition mappings $\pfc_{t, x, \csd}^{y, v}(\cdot,\cdot)$ must obey \eqref{zze5xb}, they must depend (through the period-$(t+1)$ portfolios in the right side) not only on the \hbox{period-$t$} distribution $\csd$, but also on its transport, $\T_{t,x}^y(\csd)$, to period~$t+1$.
-In particular, the right side of the transport equation \eqref{zze667} depends on the left side; that is to say, the mechanism that transports the population (i.e., transfers its distribution) from one period to the next must depend on the result from the transport.
-We stress that this feature is due to connections rooted in economics, not in mathematics.
-Indeed, the transport of the population is the outcome from a multitude of individual decisions, every one of which is based on rational expectations about the future endogenous state, i.e., based on rational expectations about the outcome from the multitude of individual decisions.
-The notion of competitive equilibrium then requires that the outcome from the transport coincides with the anticipated one, i.e., the one the transporting mechanism assumes.
-We stress that this coincidence must hold in every possible realization of the future productivity state. \end{nit}
+\begin{nit}{Self-consistent transport} Since the transition assignments $\pfc_{t, x, \csd}^{y, v}(\cdot,\cdot)$ must obey \eqref{zze5xb}, they must depend (through the period-$(t+\nobreak 1)$ portfolios in the right side) not only on the \hbox{period-$t$} distribution $\csd$, but also on its transport, $\T_{t,x}^y(\csd)$, to period~$t+\nobreak 1$.
+In particular, the right side of the transport equation \eqref{zze667} depends on the left side; that is to say, the mechanism that transports the population (i.e., transfers its distribution) from one period to the next must depend on the result from the transport (and the identity in \eqref{zze667} must hold).
+This feature is very similar to the property ``self-consistent'' as is commonly used in reference to a mean field, but notice that in the present setting it implies consistency across time, which affects the solution method (see below). \end{nit}